liuxuan666/AugACP/README.md

 * Next, the following scenarios can be tested:
 * python Main.py \<parameters\>  #---Binary classification task with 5-fold CV

-* "Data/EV.csv" is the dataset used for external validation.
+* "Data/EV.csv" is the dataset used for external validation, and "Data/EV_predictions.csv" is the prediction results of external validation set.